Diving bell system

 BELL HANDLING SYSTEM

+The handling system is a hydraulically activated mechanical setup designed to independently maneuver the diving bell and the clump weight.
 Both components are fully controlled by the handling control system.
 This provides hydraulic power to the diving bell’s respective winches and trolley.